 - 1. A Complainant notifies the Title IX Coordinator in writing that the Complainant would like to withdraw the formal complaint or any allegations therein: or - 2.
-The respondent is not or no longer participating in King's College's education program or activity and is not or no longer employed by King's College; or - 3.
-Specific circumstances prevent King's College from gathering sufficient evidence to reach a determination as to the formal complaint or allegations therein.
+The Respondent is no longer enrolled in or employed by King's College; or - 3.
+Specific circumstances prevent King's College from gathering evidence sufficient to reach a determination as to the formal complaint or allegations therein.
 This is not a request to dismiss because there is not sufficient information to find a party responsible for the alleged violation.